 In more advanced stages, shortness of breath, difficulty in breathing and swallowing may occur.

 The initial symptoms of ALS may vary considerably from person to person, as can the rate at which ALS progresses.
 Not all individuals with ALS develop the same symptoms or the same sequences or patterns of progression.
 However, progressive muscle weakness and paralysis are universally experienced.

-Based on U.S. population studies, a little more than 5,600 people in the U.S. are diagnosed with ALS each year, approximately 15 new cases per day.
+Based on US population studies, a little more than 5,600 people in the United States are diagnosed with ALS each year – approximately 15 new cases per day.
 It is estimated that as many as 30,000 Americans have the disease at any given time.

 According to the literature, 60% of the people reported to have ALS in the United States are men and 93% of patients are caucasian.

 Most people who develop ALS are between the ages of 40 and 70, with an average age of 55 at the time of diagnosis.
 However, rare cases of the disease do occur in persons in their 20s and 30s.
 Approximately 50% of people diagnosed with ALS live at least three or more years after diagnosis.
 About 25% live five years or more and up to 10% live more than 10 years.
 Specific risk factors for ALS have not been conclusively identified, but ongoing research is exploring the possible role of genetics and/or environmental factors.

 Although the cause of ALS is not completely understood, recent research suggests that multiple complex factors contribute to the death of motor neurons.
 Any one or more of the following factors may be responsible for the disease:

 It is also likely that specific gene mutations and/or heredity modifies the disease and the likelihood of developing it.